Cook Like Czechs

 Crispy Hollow Cookies (Czech Krehulky)

-These are traditional but lesser-known Czech Christmas cookies called "křehulky."
-Their amazing delicacy and crispness distinguish them.
-To make cookies, you need only two basic ingredients: eggs and sugar.
+These traditional yet lesser-known Czech Christmas cookies, called "Křehulky," are renowned for their incredible delicacy and crispness.
+To make these cookies, you need only two basic ingredients: eggs and sugar.

 Servings: 24 cookies